 Payment initiation and account information services

-On 1 August 2018, new version of the Law on Payments came into force.
-It regulates the provision of new payment services in Lithuania, i.e. payment initiation and account information.
-Law on Payments and other related laws implement the provisions of Directive 2015/2366 of the European Parliament and of the Council on payment services in the internal market in Lithuania’s legislation.
+Payment initiation and account information services are new payment services, which become more and more widely used in Lithuania and in other EEA countries.
+Since 2018, these services are regulated by the Republic of Lithuania Law on Payments and other related laws implementing the provisions of Directive 2015/2366 of the European Parliament and of the Council on payment services in the internal market in Lithuania’s legislation.

-These services can only be provided with consent of payment service user.
+These services can only be provided with a payment service user's consent.
 They can only be provided by licensed payment service providers: banks, credit unions, e-money and payment institutions.
-The Law on Payments prohibits access to other personal data that are not required for service provision.
-For more information on the features of these services, see the FAQ section (177.1 KB ).
+The Republic of Lithuania Law on Payments prohibits access to other personal data that are not required for service provision.
+For more information on the features of these services, see the FAQ section (177.1 KB download icon).

 The list of institutions providing payment initiation and account information services in Lithuania is provided here (in Lithuanian only).